Shef-AIRE/aire-hugo-research-group/content/authors/nicola-morley/_index.md

 superuser: false

 # Role/position
-role: Professor in Material Physics & Head of Department
+role: Professor in Material Physics, and Head of Department of Materials Science and Engineering

 # Organizations/Affiliations
 organizations: